MdSaydurRahman/Saydur.github.io/_pages/about.md

 <h3 style="color: #0f0e0e;">Low-Latency Multi-Access (MA) STEEP</h3>  <a href="https://ieeexplore.ieee.org/abstract/document/10621876" style="color: blue;">LANMAN'24</a>
+For applications like Virtual Reality, Artificial Intelligence, federated learning, and autonomous driving, next-generation networks must enable low-latency secure multiple access.
+This is essential for local wireless connections among numerous devices with limited spectral resources, while security and privacy remain top priorities for both designers and consumers.
+Low latency is crucial for real-time control systems and high-quality user experiences.
+This paper proposes a physical layer security method to achieve multiple access, security, and low latency.
 "MA-STEEP" between User Equipment (UEs) and an Access Point (AP) allows all UEs to utilize a common sequence of probes broadcast by the AP.
 This low-latency method demonstrates positive secrecy with high probability, and the total secrecy capacity increases with the number of UEs, unlike methods using a common nonce.

 <br>